 In consideration for the services the Central Park Conservancy performs on the City's behalf, it receives an annual fee from the City, determined using a formula that requires the Conservancy to annually raise and spend a specified minimum amount of private funds in the Park.
 Since 1980, the Central Park Conservancy has invested $950 million in Central Park to support Park operations, capital improvements, and public programs for Park visitors and volunteers.

 In connection with the City's partnership with the Central Park Conservancy, the City retains overall control and policy responsibility for Central Park.
-The Parks Commissioner and officials of the City of New York/Parks & Recreation are involved in all aspects of Park planning, and must approve all capital improvements the Conservancy seeks to undertake.
+The Parks Commissioner and officials of the City of New York/NYC Parks are involved in all aspects of Park planning, and must approve all capital improvements the Conservancy seeks to undertake.
 In addition, administrative rulemaking, law enforcement, and concessions operations in Central Park are under the exclusive domain of the City.

 The Central Park Conservancy's diverse governing board includes a cross-section of individuals including City officials, mayoral appointees, and individuals that represent the community that uses the Park.
 There are 43 General Trustees; 4 Ex-Officio Trustees including the Parks Commissioner, the Borough President of Manhattan, the Central Park Administrator, and the President of the Women’s Committee; up to 2 Board Appointed Community Trustees; 5 Trustees appointed by the Mayor of the City of New York; 9 Life Trustees; and 4 Founding Trustees.
 Together, these individuals work toward the common goal of preserving and enhancing Central Park for future generations.